-One difference between EESILC and EUSILC is the number of completed interviews available to researchers.
-The EUSILC data have 96 more observations which are imputed from full-record imputation (rb250=14), but these imputations are not included in the national dataset.
+One difference between EESILC and EUSILC is the initial number of completed interviews available to researchers.
+The EUSILC data have 90 more observations which are constructed from full-record imputation (indicated by the value of variable RB250 equal to 14), while these imputations are not included in the national dataset.
 For these households the imputed household aggregate income (HY010) is larger than the recorded sum of its components in the national dataset.